hvmaggs/SQL/README.md

 # Hannah's SQL Hub
 Welcome to my SQL portfolio!
-This code repository contains examples of SQL I've written.
+This code repository contains examples of SQL that I've written.
 Feel free to take a look and reach out if you have any questions at hannahvmaggs@gmail.com